nus-fboa2016-si/socketio-devtool/README.md

-#basic skeleton for Chrome Devtool
+# Chrome Devtool for Socket.io

 This is the alpha version of the dev tool.
 To install from source: